 She received her MFA in Acting at Columbia University’s School of the Arts, studying under Kristin Linklater, Andrei Serban, Anne Bogart, Slava Dolgachev and Nikolaus Wolcz, and her BFA in Theatre at Concordia University in Montreal.
-During that time, she also studied three years at the Ecole de Mime Omnibus and trained with Pol Pelletier's Dojo, and learned Body logic with Oleg Kisselev.
-She is a Certified RYT 200 Yoga Teacher and Social Emotional Learning Facilitator with Breathe For Change.
-She is also specialized in Linklater Voice and Movement, The Viewpoints, Commedia Dell'arte, Grotowski's Plastics and Meyerhold's Biomechanics.
+She also studied Corporeal Mime for three years at the Ecole De Mime Omnibus, trained in Pol Pelletier's Dojo, and learned Body logic with Oleg Kisselev.
+She is a Certified CYT 200 Yoga Teacher and Social Emotional Learning Facilitator with Breathe For Change.
+Areas of specialization include Linklater Voice and Movement, The Viewpoints, Commedia Dell'arte, Grotowski's Plastics and Meyerhold's Biomechanics.
 She is the Conference Planner for the VASTA Focus group at the ATHE 2024 Conference.